rezo8/zio-kafa-feed/README.md

 Unfortunately ZIO Kafka consumer does not have the poll, seek that I desired for this project, but wrapping the code around proved to be a fun challenge!
 Layers are not so scary it seems.

+## Design

+### IngestionJob

+- IngestionJob
+  - In charge of orchestrating the ingestion to Kafka
+- DataFetcher
+  - In charge of loading the data to publish to Kafka
+- Publisher
+  - In charge of actually publishing the data  to Kafka.

+### Main

+- Server (built in ZIO that takes in routes)
+- Kafka Routes
+  - In charge of exposing methods that deal with loading from Kafka
+- MessageReader
+  - In charge of reading the messages off of Kafka

 ## TODO

 Make the MessageReader an abstract class that can stylishly map into a response when given the expected type (and a decoder)